sebymusundi/sebymusundi/README.md

 - 👋 Hi, I’m @sebymusundi
-- 👀 I’m interested in bioinformatics and open science
+- 👀 I’m interested in bioinformatics, machine learning and open science
-- 🌱 I’m currently learning python and basic of machine learning
+- 🌱 I’m currently learning python and basics of machine learning
 - 💞️ I’m looking to collaborate on how to apply machine learning approaches to biological data
 - 📫 Reach me @sebymusundi ...